The Zielitz plant at a glance

-Our two underground waste disposal sites at Herfa-Neurode and Zielitz are the safest place for heavily contaminated waste that cannot be recovered.
-With almost 50 years of experience, we are now capable of disposing a wide range of hazardous wastes from various industries.
+Our two underground waste disposal sites at Herfa-Neurode and Zielitz are the safest place for severely contaminated waste that cannot be recycled.
+With almost 50 years of experience, we are now able to dispose of a wide range of hazardous waste from various industries.

 In the abandoned mine fields of our potash mines, we optimally utilize the geological conditions for the permanent and safe disposal of your waste at depths of approx. 500 to 800 meters.
-Far below the groundwater level, sealed gas-tight by salt rock up to 300 meters thick and additionally insulated by further water-blocking layers, people and the environment are safe from this waste also in the future.
+Far below the groundwater level, sealed gas-tight by salt rock up to 300 meters thick and additionally insulated by further water-blocking layers, people as well as the environment are safe from these wastes well into the future.
 In Zielitz, packaged waste can be delivered not only in trucks but also in sea containers.

 Zielitz underground recovery